-Prior to Covid, Residents participated in a 2 day hospital orientation prior before starting Residency Orientation.
-After Covid, Residents participate in online hospital orientation 1-2 weeks before the July start date and have an appointment with Employee Health for a Health Screening and Benefits enrollment (Residents are paid for their time doing orientation).
-At this point we are not sure how hospital orientation will be handled in 2022 and will let residents know as soon as it is planned.
+Prior to COVID, Residents participated in a 2-day hospital orientation prior to starting Residency Orientation.
+After COVID, Residents participate in online hospital orientation 1-2 weeks before the July start date and have an appointment with Employee Health for a Health Screening and Benefits enrollment (Residents are paid for their time doing orientation).
+In 2023 there will be 1 day of in-person hospital orientation, along with online hospital orientation to be completed before July 1.

-Orientation to the residency will take place for the first 2 weeks of July (with Hospital Orienation completed before hand).
+Orientation to the residency will take place for the first 2 weeks of July (with Hospital Orientation completed before hand).
 Residents will begin their rotations on or around the 3rd week in July.
 Residents will begin initially shadowing all psychology faculty, social workers, and psychiatrists to understand the flow of the clinics and to observe other providers' individual styles.
 Additionally, in the primary care clinics, residents will observe medical providers in clinic to understand the basic components of a medical visit and shadow the psychology attendings during consultations.
 Supervisors will then either co-lead sessions or observe residents in sessions to assess their baseline competence and begin to identify training needs.